 The effects of this type of “new world” education system are that the whole process, from the time you are 18 and have no idea what you want to do in life to the time you are 30 and finally comfortable in a career path is condensed from 12 years to roughly half of that.

 Imagine avoiding the painful years of your 20s desperately trying to find your place, who you are, and what you should be doing.

-With that, it’s really important to note: As we move through this process of designing and building a more intelligent education process, we need to always remember that admissions is both a science and an art; and, it’s inherently human.
+With that, it’s really important to note: As we move through a process of designing and building a more intelligent education process, we need to always remember that admissions is both a science and an art; and, it’s inherently human.

 The importance of the human touch in the process